 Prudent Stewardship: The Raleigh City Council has adopted fiscally conservative policies and budgets that have allowed the city to continuously maintain a AAA bond rating since 1973, demonstrating the Council's commitment to maintaining the highest standards of fiscal conservatism and credit-worthiness.
 Raleigh refinanced its public utility debt this year, saving rate payers $8 million.

 Foresight: In addition to maintaining a conservative debt ratio, Council maintains a conservative reserve 'savings' account of at least 14% of each year's revenues.

-2014 Citizen's Annual Financial Report
+2016 Citizen's Annual Financial Report